 Acknowledgements

 We gratefully acknowledge the support of Engineering and Physical Sciences Research Council (EPSRC) and Arup for contributing to the PhD CASE (Collaborative Award in Science and Engineering) scholarship of Paul Brockway.
 The support of the Economic and Social Research Council (ESRC) is also gratefully acknowledged.
 The work contributes to the programme of the ESRC Centre for Climate Change Economics and Policy.

+[____ I need to acknowledge the contributions of my colleague Randy Pruim.
+In fact, because he wrote much of our code, I request that he be an author on this paper.
+If we bring him in as an author, he can provide significant guidance on the statistical issues herein. ____]

 References